affiliate disclosure

 WordPress posts are built on the fly, and they’re dynamic content.

-Whenever a user requires information from your site, WordPress has to run the process each time, process it, and serve it to the user.
+Whenever a user requires information from your site, WordPress has to run the process, process it, and serve it to the user.

-Practically, this is what happens on your website each time a users demand information from it:
+Practically, this is what happens on your website each time a user demands information from it:

 Your web server will retrieve the information from a MySQL database and PHP files for every user who requires information on your website.